diodechain/diode-docs/content/docs/Using/create-a-simple-decentralized-webpage.md

 7\.
 Remove file information from the webpage

 Since we want people to view [home.md](http://home.md) as a webpage, the "breadcrumbs" and "Download" and "File Details" information is not desirable.
-In order to remove those, go to the web link settings by clicking the web link icon to the right of your "webpage" folder in Diode Drive.
+In order to remove those, go to the web link settings by clicking the web link icon to the right of your "webpage" folder in Diode Collab.

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/oy0plvilfj/1662762791698/image.png)